-Is your dog struggling with respiratory problems?
-Or maybe there is more breathing and panting than normal?
-A-Vet now offers BOAS grading based on the Norwegian Kennel Club's screening program.
+Does your dog suffer from respiratory problems?
+Or is there perhaps more breathing and panting than is normal?
+A-Vet now offers BOAS grading based on the Norwegian Kennel Club's screening programme.

-Brachocephalic Obstructive Airway Syndrome (BOAS) is a condition that we unfortunately often find in some dog breeds with short snouts.
-In these dogs, the skull and muzzle will be shorter than in others.
-This often creates a narrower and more impaired air passage through the upper airways; the result is everything from snoring sounds in the dog to loss of consciousness.
-In order to breed healthy dogs, an objective assessment of whether the dog suffers from BOAS - and how severe the case is - is needed.
-NKK now offers its own grading system that aims to confirm and improve the health status of the animals.
+BOAS grading, or Brachycephalic Obstructive Airway Syndrome grading, is a scale used by veterinarians to assess the severity of airway disease in brachycephalic (short-nosed) dog breeds.
+Brachycephalic breeds have distinctive short faces and noses.
+This often creates a narrower and more reduced passage of air through the upper respiratory tract; the result is anything from snorkel noise in the dog to loss of consciousness.
+In order to be able to breed healthy dogs, an objective assessment is needed of whether the dog suffers from BOAS - and how serious the case is.
+NKK now offers a separate grading system that aims to confirm and improve the health status of the animals.

-The severity of the disorder varies.
-Some dogs will barely notice it, while others will have a greatly reduced quality of life.
+The disorder has a varying degree of severity.
+Some dogs will hardly notice it, while others will have a greatly reduced quality of life.
 Wondering if your dog suffers from BOAS?
 The following health problems can be symptoms:

-- Snoring and wheezing sounds when a dog breathes
+- Snoring and wheezing sounds when the dog breathes

-- Breathing problems during sleep; some dogs sleep with their head up, or may stop breathing several times during a sleep period
+- Breathing problems during sleep; some dogs sleep with their heads elevated, or may stop breathing several times during a sleep period

 - Overheating in hot weather